xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 * invariants and tension scores,
 * singular sets and domain restrictions.

-We do not describe any hidden generative rules or how TU fields are constructed from raw code or proofs.
+We do not describe any hidden TU generative rules, any deep TU axiom system, or how TU fields are constructed from raw code or proofs.

+This block defines one concrete encoding class for Q060.
+An encoding class consists of:

+* a fixed choice of observables on the state space,
+* a fixed family of functions such as `G`, `H`, `J`, and `F`,
+* a fixed choice of finite index sets for tensor components,
+* fixed thresholds and scaling constants.

+All of these choices are part of a versioned encoding.
+They must be specified before any experiment in Section 6 is run and cannot be tuned per problem instance or per state.
+If an experiment falsifies this encoding class under its stated conditions, the entire version is considered failed and must be superseded by a new version with a distinct identifier.
+This requirement is governed by the TU Encoding and Fairness Charter.

 ### 3.1 State space